robertsoli/HR_Analysis/notebook/HR_Analysis.md

 Are there particular departments that have a higher rate of attrition?

-There are no notable differences in the attrition rate between departments, and as of such it is safe to include that there is not a "problem" department that should receive more focus.
+There are no notable differences in the attrition rate between departments, and as of such it is safe to assume that there is not a "problem" department that should receive more focus.

 Suggestions are as follows: